praveenscience/FinalYear-Project-Ideas/README.md

 * Invisibility Cloak
   > _Similar to Harry Potter to make you invisible when you put a red cloth in front of you, with Python OpenCV Library._
 * 3D AR Draw with Python (OpenCV and NumPy)
+* Human Counting with OpenCV
+  > _Count the number of people in an image or video, very useful for social distancing._
 * Bike Sharing System
 * Attend Zoom Meetings Automatically
 * Code Review Platform (using the tkinter)